varigence/docs/bimlflex/implementation-guides/ssis-on-prem-sql-server.md

 ### Model Business Data Vault Metadata

 Make any necessary changes to the Business Data Vault Metadata.
-For more information about BDV and modeling changes that can be made, see the Business Data Vault Model section of the [First Project Walkthrough](../getting-started/first-project-walkthrough.md).
+For more information about BDV and modeling changes that can be made, see the Business Data Vault Model section of the [](xref:bimlflex-getting-started-first-project-walkthrough).

 ### Creation and Deployment of BDV Entities